devtlv/PY2_JS_2019/Week2/JS_Introduction/Exercises/js_variables.md

 * if it equals to “Chihuahua”, display ‘I LOVE Chihuahua, it’s my favorite *dog*’.
 Where dog is the item in the array pets created in Exercice2
 * else, console.log “I dont care, I prefer CATS”

+### Exercise 4
+1. Store your birth year in a variable.
+2. Store a future year in a variable.
+3. Calculate your possible ages for that year based on the stored values.
+4. Display : "I will be NN  in YYYY", substituting the values.